 Violations of Traffic Regulations

-For failure to comply with a lawful directive of any one charged with the responsibility of enforcement of the Traffic Regulations, and failure to pay parking fines owed, the following penalties may be imposed:
+For failure to comply with a lawful directive of any one charged with the responsibility of enforcement of the traffic regulations, and failure to pay parking fines owed may result in the following penalties:

-- College may prohibit a student from enrolling for classes for the next term.
+- The college may prohibit a student from enrolling for classes for the next term.

-- College may withhold grades, transcript, and deny graduation.
+- The college may withhold grades, transcript and deny graduation.